ROT101/learn_something/linux basics/navigation_and_file_managing/1_navigation_and_file_managment.md

 ## : prints the current directory you are in
     pwd
 # cd
-## : chnages to the given directory/folder
+## : goes to the given directory/folder
     cd directory_path_to_go_to
 # ls
 ## : list files and directories